 When someone in Maryland is injured on the job, the Workers’ Compensation statute allows that person to receive certain benefits.
 Those benefits include Temporary Total Disability (TTD) payments, which provide for two-thirds of the person’s average weekly wage during the time the person is totally unable to work due to the work accident.
 Another class of benefits is the payment of all causally-related medical costs by the employer or workers’ compensation insurer.

 When someone in Maryland is injured on the job, the Workers’ Compensation statute allows that person to receive certain benefits.
 Those benefits include Temporary Total Disability (TTD) payments, which provide for two-thirds of the person’s average weekly wage during the time the person is totally unable to work due to the work accident.
 Another class of benefits is the payment of all causally-related medical costs by the employer or workers’ compensation insurer.
-A third class of benefits is what is referred to as Permanent Partial Disability (PPD) benefits.
+The third class of benefits is what is referred to as Permanent Partial Disability (PPD) benefits.
 Oftentimes when someone is hurt, they will go through a course of treatment, which could include surgery, therapy, medications, or whatever other medical treatments are necessary to restore them to good health.
 However, many times, even after the person has gone through treatment and achieved what is known as Maximum Medical Improvement (MMI), the person will still experience some degree of lingering symptoms or issues as a result of the work accident.
 PPD benefits are designed to compensate for those.

 A typical example would be someone who breaks a bone in their hand while at work.
 Let’s say that person undergoes surgery and the course of occupational therapy which allows them to get back to work after six months.
 However, the person still experiences ongoing numbness, tingling, weakness, and/or loss of range of motion in the affected hand.
 Most likely the person will always have some degree of lasting effects due to the injury.